 - Base Operating Relief derived from the estimated operational fiscal impact or loss of earnings in fiscal years 2021 and 2022 due to COVID-19; - Fare Increase Relief derived from the estimated revenue losses in each of fiscal years 2022, 2023 and 2024 from limiting fare increases to an average of 2.3%; and - Discretionary Sailing Relief derived from the estimated costs of maintaining discretionary sailings in fiscal years 2022, 2023 and 2024.

-Ferry service fees and federal-provincial subsidies are recognized as revenue as services specified in the related agreements with the Province are provided.
+Ferry service fees and federal-provincial subsidies are recognized as revenue as services are provided as specified in the related agreements with the provincial government of British Columbia ("the Province").